jingmaoho/Jing-Mao-Ho/index.md

 My computer science interests are in machine learning, algorithm analysis, and theoretical computer science.
 In addition to applying computational and statistical models to slove real-world problems, I'm particulary interested in the mathematical and philosophical fundamentals of predictive models.

+You are very welcome to drop me a line: jh2268 (at) cornell.edu

+### What's on my GitHub?

-Below you can find some of my notes on the mathematics behind computational models:
+I'd like to share my thoughs and writings pertaining to theoretical computer science, data science, machine learning, and statistics here.
+Below you can find some of my notes on the mathematics behind computational models and their implementations in R or Python:

 [Linear Classifier: Perceptron Learning Algorithm](https://jingmaoho.github.io/research)